 Questions are the Achilles heel of the inexperienced, unprepared and nervous presenter.
 At least, that’s what most people would assume.
 Whilst it’s true, it’s not isolated to those groups.

-After all, we know we are being judged and we feel exposed and vulnerable, having relinquished control the moment we conclude our presentation and invite questions.
+After all, we know we are being judged and we feel exposed and vulnerable.
+Having relinquished control the moment we conclude our presentation and invite questions, anything can happen.

 What if they ask me a question:

 – I don’t know the answer to.

 – That’s completely irrelevant to the topic I’ve presented on.